-A Federal Perkins loan is a low interest (5%) loan for undergraduate and graduate students with exceptional financial need.
+A Federal Perkins loan is a low interest (5%) loan for undergraduate students with exceptional financial need.

 The U.S. Department of Education provides a programmed amount of funding to the school.
 In turn, the school determines which students have the greatest need.
 The school combines federal funds with some of its own funds for loans to qualifying students.